solianag1/IS247-Group-Project/README.md

 ## Project Description

 Budget and Savings Manager is a personal finance tracker designed to help users take control of their financial habits.

-The application allows users to:
+**The application allows users to:**

-Set a monthly budget
+-Set a monthly budget

-Track expenses and receive alerts for overspending
+-Track expenses and receive alerts for overspending

-Log income to calculate available earnings
+-Log income to calculate available earnings

-Set and monitor savings goals
+-Set and monitor savings goals

-Estimate how many days it will take to reach a savings goal.
+-Estimate how many days it will take to reach a savings goal.

 The goal of this project is to make responsible financial habits easier to maintain by providing an interactive command-line interface that supports budgeting, saving, and financial awareness.

-Features
+**Features**
 Set Monthly Budget: Users begin by entering their monthly budget amount.

 Track Spending: Users can enter expenses and receive warnings when they are within $50 of their budget or if they exceed it.